 A horrific thing occurred last week in South Carolina.
 An act of terrorism that will leave a permanent scar on the United States.
 A racist asshole named Dylann Roof stepped into a house of worship and shot nine African-Americans dead.

 South Carolina chose to run the state and American flags at half-mast to honor the victims of Roof’s terroristic actions.
-But nearby, one flag stood at full-mast and waved proudly: the Confederate Flag.
+But nearby, one flag stood at full mast and waved proudly: the Confederate Flag.

 I say “proudly” because so many Southerners defend their use of the flag behind such high-minded ideas as ‘Southern pride’.
-What are the principle tenets of this Southern pride?
+What are the principal tenets of this Southern pride?
 In general, I read them to be:

 1) Cultural Identity — The stylized idea of genteel gentlemen, women in petticoats, hospitality, sweet tea, and all those things Hollywood likes to play up.

 2) States’ Rights — There is a claim that the Confederate flag stands as a symbol for states’ rights.
-The mean ol’ federal government worked hard to prevent the institution of slavery spreading to the western expansion of the country.
-Washington DC was becoming overrun by abolitionist lawmakers who had this crazy notion that owning another human was not humane, so when Lincoln won election, the South bolted.
-The South rallied up a big ball of nationalism under the cover of “states’ rights” and allowed the slave owning politicians to secede.
+The mean ol’ federal government worked hard to prevent the institution of slavery from spreading to the western expansion of the country.
+Washington DC was becoming overrun by abolitionist lawmakers who had this crazy notion that owning another human was not humane, so when Lincoln won the election, the South bolted.
+The South rallied up a big ball of nationalism under the cover of “states’ rights” and allowed the slave-owning politicians to secede.

 Oh, to be sure, there are plenty of southerners who truly view the Confederate flag as a symbol of states’ rights and cultural identity.
 Having lived in the south all my life, I’ve never met one of these individuals.
 Being raised in southeast Kentucky, an area that would identify itself as ‘South’ despite Kentucky officially being a border state during the Civil War, I’ll give you an account of the flag’s meaning to a majority of people in the area as I experienced it.

 In 2015, the government census puts the white population of Clay County, Kentucky at 94.4%.
 Black population is 4.4%.
 Back when I was a freshman in high school, I’m certain it was lower.
 It wasn’t until high school that I had actually met or spoken with a black person.
-The first 14 years of my life, my only experience and knowledge of black people came from laughing at them on television (The Jeffersons!) and what the adults around me said.
+For the first 14 years of my life, my only experience and knowledge of black people came from laughing at them on television (The Jeffersons!) and what the adults around me said.

 Black people weren’t referred to as black–always the N-word.
 A high percentage of vehicles had some form of “Southern pride” on their bumpers, typically the Confederate flag.
 Flags hung on walls in bedrooms.
 The flag adorned trucker caps.
 The amount of hate toward the ‘horrible black people’ always confused me.
 When I would ask racist family members and friends, it always amounted to some random slight a black person had supposedly performed against them.
 Or they would cite an incident on television.
 If they ever caught their sister or girlfriend with a black guy, they would brag that they would beat a lesson into the woman and hang the n—–.

-As a grade schooler, a black kid named Deshae Henson was the top football player in the county.
+As a grade-schooler, a black kid named Deshae Henson was the top football player in the county.
 At the games I saw him play, I would hear racial slurs that would be at home in a KKK Grandmaster’s house.
-I won’t repeat them, but give you some key words: jungle, monkey, lynch, animal.
+I won’t repeat them, but give you some keywords: jungle, monkey, lynch, animal.